alpacahq/example-hftish/README.md

 This algorithm runs with Python 3.6 or above.
-It uses [Alpaca Python SDK](https://pypi.org/project/alpaca-trade-api/) so make sure install it beforehand, or if you have `pipenv`, you can install it by
+It uses [Alpaca Python SDK](https://pypi.org/project/alpaca-trade-api/) so make sure install it beforehand, or if you have [pipenv](https://pipenv.readthedocs.io), you can install it by

 ```sh
 $ pipenv install